-Write up your purpose/scope for Water - Surface Water.
+Write up your purpose/scope for Water - Roof Water Supply.

-Example: To ensure the supply of surface water is of a suitable quality to enable hygienic operations, minimise contamination and maintain the fitness for intended purpose of the final food.
+Example: To ensure the supply of roof water is of a suitable quality to enable hygienic operations, minimise contamination and maintain the fitness for intended purpose of the final food.
 Water includes ice and steam.